Life story work: Enhancing confidence in direct work with children and the creation of good quality life books

 MEMBERSHIP DISCOUNT FOR WORKSHOPS

-Don't forget to log into your account before checkout to receive your membership discount on workshop bookings.
+Log into your account before checkout to receive your membership discount.
+Don't have a login?
+Your organisation may already be in membership, if so set up your account quickly and easily here.
 Not a member of CoramBAAF?
 Read about the benefits of CoramBAAF membership for individuals and organisations.

 Need help logging in?
-If you’re having trouble logging in, please this page for help.
+If you’re having trouble logging in, please see this page for help.